 For assistance in booking an interview with any of the experts listed below, please contact the Georgetown Office of Communications at 202-687-4328 or firstname.lastname@example.org.

 Georgetown has a broadcast studio on campus available for use by broadcast outlets.
-Booking information can be found here.
+Here is the Marineau Media Center booking information.

 Catholic Teaching and Social Thought